Jewelry and Stone Care Guide

 Sapphires: The second hardest stone on the Mohs scale, this stone is safe for everyday wear.
 We use a variety of sapphires thats range in color.
 Some of our favorites aside from the traditional deep blue sapphires are Ceylon Sapphires and rose cut sapphires.

 Emeralds: The emeralds we use in our pieces are natural and treated with oil.
-Emeralds are softer than diamonds and sapphires and need to be treated with a bit more care, as they can dry out if exposed to hot water and become damaged if impacted.
+Emeralds are softer than diamonds and sapphires and need to be treated with a bit more care, as they can dry out if exposed to hot water and become chipped and damaged if impacted.
+Please make sure to remove your emeralds when swimming in chlorinated or ocean water and if engaging in any activities that may be hard on your hands.

 Pearls: Pearls are soft stones that need to be treated with a bit of care.
 When not wearing your pearl piece, store it in a soft place and only clean with a soft cloth moistened with water, as anything more abrasive will scratch the stone and make it lose its luster.